Monday, September 18, 2023

 Clues 41.1: Detective fiction and borders.

 Clues 41.1 (2023)—a theme issue on Detective Fiction and Borders—has been published.
 For a print issue or a subscription, contact McFarland.
-I will update this post when the ebook versions are available.

 Introduction: Detective Fiction and Borders